 Login or Register to make a submission.

-We seek articles of up to 15,000 words.
-To signal interest, please submit a proposed title and abstract of 250–500 words by February 5, 2024, using our online submissions portal.
-Once accepted, soon thereafter, the deadline for the submission of full drafts is February 26, 2024, after which the paper goes through a process of peer review, a final decision on acceptance, editing, and publication.
-This special issue of the Journal of Islamic Law is edited by Mohammed Allehbi (mallehbi@law.harvard.edu), research fellow at Harvard Law School’s Program in Islamic Law, and will be published in April 2024.
+We seek articles of up to 15,000 words for the Journal of Islamic Law, and essays of up to 5,000 words for the Journal of Islamic Law Online Forum.
+Submissions for this year’s special issue are due by January 13, 2025, and must be submitted through either Scholastica or our online submissions portal.
+Once accepted, the paper goes through a process of peer review, a final decision on acceptance, editing, and publication.
+This special issue of the Journal of Islamic Law is edited by Bahman Khodadadi (skhodadadi@law.harvard.edu), research fellow at Harvard Law School’s Program in Islamic Law, and will be published in April 2025.
+For detailed submission guidelines, please visit our submissions webpage.
 For further questions, please contact us at pil@law.harvard.edu.

 We accept scholarship submission to the Journal in Islamic Law for new scholarship in Islamic law, as well as for its dynamic Forum designed to feature scholarly responses, debates, or new developments in Islamic law scholarship or at the intersection of Islamic law and data science.
 Submissions, unless otherwise noted for Special Issues, may take many forms, including: Articles, Essays, Case Briefs, Student Notes, Book Reviews, and Data Science Reviews.